dangarfield/ff7-fenrir/README.md

 - :white_check_mark: Add animation root translation the kujata models and apply in game
 - :black_square_button: Tweens are not paused on fade / eg window.anim.clock.stop()
 - :white_check_mark: Doors models don't have correct textures / look right - bybf (door w/ lights)
-- :black_square_button: Save model doesn't rotate
+- :white_check_mark: Save model doesn't rotate
 - :black_square_button: Many broken field models and animations.
 Mostly seem to be inanimate objects, bydd (gold chest) - Investigate in kujata.
 Also, gold chest seems to have a shine (?) animation permanently, but not in the op codes
 - :black_square_button: Add directional lighting to each model as per flevel, rather than general downlight
 - :white_check_mark: Sound loops metadata needs to be extracted properly